quantumphysicist/Ford-GoBike-Trip-Data-Analysis/readme.md

 ## Dataset

 The data consisted of the attributes of 183,412 bike rides made in February of 2019 in the San Francisco Bay area.
 These attributes included the start and end stations, the start and end times, the type of user, and the duration of the bike ride.
 8531 data points were removed from the analysis because of missing values and incorrect ages.
-The remaining 174,881 bike rides were analysed.
+The remaining 174,881 bike rides were analyzed.

-The dataset was provided by udacity and was sourced from the Ford GoBike System Data website (originally [here](https://www.bikeshare.com/data/), although that website is now offline.)
+The dataset was provided by Udacity and was sourced from the Ford GoBike System Data website (originally [here](https://www.bikeshare.com/data/), although that website is now offline.)

 ## Summary of Findings

-The members were 75% male, 23% female and 2% other.
+The members were 75% male, 23% female, and 2% other.
 91% were subscribers; 9% were customers.
 The median age of members is 32.
 50% of the riders are aged between 27 and 39.

-The stations are clustered around three locations in the San Francisco area: The co-ordinates of these three locations are (37.32, -121.9); (37.77, -122.4) and (37.85, -122.25).
+The stations are clustered around three locations in the San Francisco area: The coordinates of these three locations are (37.32, -121.9); (37.77, -122.4) and (37.85, -122.25).

 Compared to a weekday, there were over 50% fewer rides made on Saturday or Sunday.
 For example, 19% for Thursday vs. 8% for a Saturday.
 The time of day shows a bimodal distribution, with the most rides being taken during commuting hours.
 The highest usages were between 7:30 a.m.⁠ – ⁠09:30 a.m. and 4:30 p.m.⁠ – ⁠06:30 p.m.